Ray Burn Photography - Brighton Photographer - BurnImage

-Home » Photography Articles and Tips » Street Photography versus Documentary Photography
+Home » UK and Brighton Street Photography » Street Photography vs Documentary Photography

-Street photography versus documentary photography, what’s the difference?
+Street photography vs documentary photography, what’s the difference?
 Here’s my take on it using my images to illustrate what I mean.

 I guess it all stems from the fact that I enjoy photography and people watching.
 Put those together and that is how my passion for street photography was born.